fathimath-safna/Social-Media-Engagement-Analysis/README.md

 ---

 ## **Key Insights**
--  **Instagram** outperforms Facebook in engagement rate.
--  **Image and video posts** drive the highest interactions.
--  **Afternoon posts** receive the most engagement.
+- Instagram and Facebook were the most used platforms, but Instagram had slightly better engagement.
+- Images and videos got the most likes and comments.
+- Posts shared in the afternoon and on weekdays (especially Mondays) performed best.
--  **25–34 age group** engages the most, followed by 18–24.
+- The age group **25–34** was the most active, followed by **18–24**.
--  **Positive sentiment** posts get more likes and comments.
+- Positive posts did better than neutral or negative ones.
--  North America and Europe show higher audience activity.
+- USA, India, and Brazil had the most audience activity.
--  **Mondays and Sundays** see slightly higher engagement rates.
--  Likes dominate as the most common interaction, followed by comments and shares.
+- Likes were the most common interaction, much higher than comments and shares.

 ---